Cranbrook Symphony Orchestra

 Conductor - Michael Hitchcock

 Michael is a sought-after conductor and orchestral trainer working with both adults and children.
-He conducts the Grosvenor Orchestra in Tunbridge Wells and is a Guest Conductor of the Lydian Orchestra, North Downs Sinfonia, Tonbridge Philharmonic Orchestra and Wealden Sinfonia, and is an occasional rehearsal conductor of the Royal Tunbridge Wells Symphony Orchestra.
-He is Director of the Lydian Training Orchestra, the West Kent Youth Orchestra (a position he has had the privilege of holding for more than 20 years) and the West Kent Youth Wind Band, and he works regularly with orchestras and ensembles at The Judd School and Tonbridge Grammar School.
-Conducting engagements outside Kent and Sussex have included concerts in London, Paris, Rheims, Cornwall, Germany and Sweden.
+He conducts the Cranbrook Symphony Orchestra, the Grosvenor Orchestra in Tunbridge Wells and the Weald String Players, and is a regular Guest Conductor of the Lydian Orchestra, North Downs Sinfonia, Tonbridge Philharmonic Orchestra, and Wealden Sinfonia.
+For more than 25 years he has had the privilege of conducting the West Kent Youth Orchestra.
+He works regularly with orchestras and ensembles at Tonbridge Grammar School.
+Conducting engagements outside Kent and Sussex have included concerts in London, Paris, Rheims, Devon, Cornwall, Germany and Sweden.

 History of the Orchestra